-The fund's primary source of revenue is annual assessments levied on insurance carriers and self-insured employers.
+The Fund's primary source of revenue is annual assessments levied on insurance carriers and self-insured employers.
 Assessments are recognized as non-exchange revenue when due.
-In the case of amounts received by the fund from defaulted carriers which are being held as security by authority of Section 32 of LHWCA, revenue is recognized at the time benefits are paid.
-In
+In the case of amounts received by the Fund from defaulted carriers which are being held as security by authority of Section 32 of LHWCA, revenue is recognized at the time benefits are paid.
+In FY 2018, OWCP began presenting revenue related to defaulted carriers as a separate line item on the Statement of Changes in Net Position instead of including it with the assessment revenue.
+The Fund also receives interest on Fund investments and on federal Funds in the possession of non-federal entities.
+The Fund also receives revenue from fines and penalties assessed in accordance with various sections of LHWCA.

-Notes to the Financial Statements Years ended September 30, 2019 and 2018
+Notes to the Financial Statements Years ended September 30, 2021 and 2020